ameygokarn/Indeemo-Design-System-for-AI/docs/TOKENS-README.md

 - **Format:** JSON tokens grouped by a semantic object structure organized into minimal sets
 - **Purpose:** Central repository for design tokens used by the design system and for Figma variable exports and Figma Make integration

-### Token Sets:
+### Token Sets (3 Core Sets):
 - **`styles`** — Exportable styles and effects (typography, shadows).
 This is the ONLY place for anything that needs to be exported as a style or effect in Token Studio.
-- **`color`** — Foundational color definitions (brand palette and color ramps)
+- **`brand`** — Foundational color definitions (brand palette and color ramps).
+The source of truth for all color references in the system.
-- **`semantic`** — Semantic tokens grouped by context (typography colors, surface levels, interactive states)
+- **`semantic`** — Semantic tokens grouped by context (typography colors, surface levels, interactive states).
+ALL color tokens reference the brand set.
-- **`surface`** — Composite surface elevation tokens (combines fills, shadows, and accents)

 ### Philosophy
 Minimize the number of sets to reduce complexity.
-All colors sit in the semantic set with appropriate grouping.
-Shadows and effects live in the styles set for proper Token Studio export behavior.
+Only 3 core sets:
+- **styles**: Exportable typography and effects
+- **brand**: All color foundations and ramps
+- **semantic**: All context-specific tokens that reference brand colors

+All surfaces, typography colors, and interactive states reference the brand set for consistency and maintainability.

 ## 2. Styles (Exportable Styles & Effects)